LRudL/Hyurs/README.md

 # Hyurs
-Hyurs is a tool that will download data from your Google Calendar, let you create mappings between (calendar, event-name) pairs and hierarchical tags, and then generate reports (and, in the future, graphs) of the hours taken up by various events.
+Hyurs is a tool that will download data from your Google Calendar, let you create mappings between (calendar, event-name) pairs and hierarchical tags, and then generate reports and graphs of the hours taken up by various events.

 For example, you might have an event in the calendar "Studying" called "revise computation theory".
 In a simple tagging system, maybe you'd get to tag it with "computation theory", but Hyurs is more fine-grained: you can give it a "hierarchical tag" like "computer science:computation theory:revision", that the calendar/event combination "Studying/revise computation theory" maps to.

 Once the downloaded data and event mapping exists, you can continue syncing by (currently) simply running the setup script again; you won't have to create the mapping from scratch every time, but only for any (calendar, event name) pairs in the newly-downloaded calendar data that aren't yet mapped to anything.

-The main purpose of Hyurs is that once you've done this, you can generate for any time period a report showing how you've spent time (in hours) across some set of your activities.
+The main purpose of Hyurs is that once you've done this, you can generate for any time period a report / pie chart / flame chart showing how you've spent time (in hours) across some set of your activities.
 The report will have a tree structure like this:

 * computer science: 74
   * computation theory: 29